ajinkya-04/AWS-Documentation/README.md

 # AWS-Documentation
-This is a Step by step documentation for Configuring various AWS services.
+This is a Step by step documentation with detailed description for Configuring various AWS services.